Anne de Mowbray, 8th Countess of Norfolk: Death and heirs

-Anne died at Greenwich in London on 19 November 1481, nearly two years before her husband disappeared into the Tower of London with his older brother, Edward V. Upon her death, her heirs normally would have been her cousins, William, Viscount Berkeley and John, Lord Howard, but by an act of Parliament in January 1483 the rights were given to her husband Richard, with reversion to his descendants, and, failing that, to the descendants of his father Edward IV.
+Anne de Mowbray died at Greenwich in London on 19 November 1481, nearly two years before her husband, Richard of Shrewsbury, Duke of York, and his older brother, Edward V, disappeared into the Tower of London.

+Her early death left the question of her substantial inheritance unresolved.
+Under normal succession, her closest heirs would have been her cousins, William, Viscount Berkeley and John, Lord Howard.
+However, an act of Parliament passed in January 1483 transferred her rights and estates to her young husband Richard, with reversion to his descendants, and, failing that, to the descendants of his father, King Edward IV.

 Burial

 Anne was buried in a lead coffin in the Chapel of St. Erasmus of Formia in Westminster Abbey.
-When that chapel was demolished in about 1502 to make way for the Henry VII Lady Chapel, Anne's coffin was moved to a vault under the Abbey of the Minoresses of St. Clare without Aldgate, run by nuns of the Order of Poor Clares Franciscans.
-Her coffin eventually disappeared.
+When that chapel was demolished around 1502 to make way for the Henry VII Lady Chapel, her coffin was moved to a vault under the Abbey of the Minoresses of St. Clare without Aldgate, run by nuns of the order of Poor Clares Franciscans, and her coffin eventually disappeared.

-In December 1964, construction workers in Stepney accidentally dug into the vault and found Anne's coffin.
-It was opened, and her remains were analysed by scientists and then entombed in Westminster Abbey in May 1965.
-Her red hair was still on her skull and her shroud was still wrapped around her.
-Westminster Abbey is the presumed resting place of her husband, Richard Duke of York, and his brother Edward V, in the Henry VII Chapel.
+In December 1964, construction workers in Stepney accidentally dug into the vault and discovered Anne's coffin.
+It was opened, and her remains were analysed by scientists before being re‑entombed in Westminster Abbey in May 1965.
+Her red hair was still present on her skull, and her shroud remained wrapped around her.
+Westminster Abbey is also the presumed resting place of her husband, Richard, Duke of York, and his brother Edward V, in the Henry VII Chapel.